GenomicsAotearoa/Introduction-to-R/docs/03-basics-factors-dataframes.md

----
-exercises: 30
+# R Basics continued - factors and data frames

+!!! info
     keypoints:

     - It is easy to import data into R from tabular formats including Excel.
       However, you still need to check that R has imported and interpreted your data correctly
     - There are best practices for organizing your data (keeping it tidy) and R is great for this
     - Base R has many useful functions for manipulating your data, but all of R's capabilities are greatly enhanced by software packages developed by the community

     objectives:

     - Explain the basic principle of tidy datasets
     - Be able to load a tabular dataset using base R functions
     - Be able to determine the structure of a data frame including its dimensions and the datatypes of variables
     - Be able to subset/retrieve values from a data frame
     - Understand how R may coerce data into different modes
     - Be able to change the mode of an object
     - Understand that R uses factors to store and manipulate categorical data
     - Be able to manipulate a factor, including subsetting and reordering
     - Be able to apply an arithmetic function to a data frame
     - Be able to coerce the class of an object (including variables in a data frame)
     - Be able to import data from Excel
     - Be able to save a data frame as a delimited file

     questions:

     - How do I get started with tabular data (e.g. spreadsheets) in R?
     - What are some best practices for reading data into R?
     - How do I save tabular data generated in R?
-source: Rmd
-teaching: 60
-title: R Basics continued - factors and data frames
----

-`{r, include = FALSE} source("../bin/chunk-options.R") knitr_fig_path("03-")`

 ## Working with spreadsheets (tabular data)